 Fund Financial Statements: The fund financial statements provide information about the Town's funds.
 Separate statements for each fund category-governmental and proprietary-are presented.
+The Town has no Fiduciary funds to report.
 The emphasis of fund financial statements is on major governmental and enterprise funds, each displayed in a separate column.
 All remaining governmental and enterprise funds are aggregated and reported as non-major funds.